In spite of all the high technology available these days, in the form of computer based audio

 Two other more technical quirks to add to this is to do with the actual voltages that these two

 technologies operate at.
-Solid state devices have power supply rails that are quite low, anything
+Solid state pre-amp devices have power supply rails that are quite low, anything

-it manages to reach the supply rail, the top of the signal get very flat with very sharp edges.
+it manages to reach the supply rail, the top of the signal gets very flat with very sharp edges (square waves).

 This has the effect of severe distortion and masses of harmonics, overdriving digital recorders